aerixlab/Crystal-Altar/README.md

+## We just release v1.0 EXE file.
+**Download**: Go to the Releases section to download the latest Windows version.

 # Crystal Altar

 A smooth, gallery-style image viewer for browsing photos, SVGs, and Silhouette Studio cut files — built to feel like a photo gallery, not a file manager.